emmarskillings/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

 The layout includes a Compose button that allows the user to toggle between showing and hiding the Compose Tweet section of the page.
 If a tweet is invalid, namely if there is no content in the text area or there are more than 140 characters, an appropriate error message will be displayed.
 When a valid tweet is posted it appears directly below the Compose Tweet section!
-Happy Tweetering!

 ## Getting Started